khantilchoksi/DevOps-CI-CD-Pipeline-using-Jenkins/README.md

 ## Challanges faced

+### Jenkins (Khantil & Navjot)
+- After restarting Jenkins server, we were immediately checking the URL.
+Later we realized that we have to add the wait time after restarting jenkins server.
+-

 ### Checkbox.io (Khelan - Pavithra)
 - Figure out how to use vault to encrypt the DB passwords.
 - Setting up mongoDB service and adding a user took us a lot of time.